 Each school houses a FTC reading room with tables, chairs, a library of books and class materials, as well as, sofas that help create a comfortable and enjoyable environment for volunteers while they work with their assigned student(s).
 Each room is staffed by a FTC site manager.

 FTC runs from September through April.
 All new volunteers are required to attend an on-site orientation, and there are several days and times in September and January for individuals to choose from.
-At an orientation, new volunteers receive a program overview, and are required to fill out a background check processed by NOPD Records Department.
+At an orientation, new volunteers receive a program overview, and are required to fill out a background check.

 Center for Public Service, Tulane University, New Orleans, LA 70118 504-862-8060 firstname.lastname@example.org